gpoore/text2qti/README.md

 ### Additional quiz options

-There are additional quiz options that can be set immediately after the quiz title and quiz description.  **These options are apparently ignored by Canvas, but may work with some other systems.**  These all take values `true` or `false`.
+There are additional quiz options that can be set immediately after the quiz title and quiz description.
+These all take values `true` or `false`.
 For example, `Shuffle answers: true` could be on the line right after the quiz description.
 * `Shuffle answers` — Shuffle answer order for questions.
 * `Show correct answers` — Show correct answers after submission.
 * `One question at a time` — Only show one question at a time.